Sonnykimee/SQLiteLib/README.md

 Ronny's age: 31<br />
 </p>

 FYI, you should not assume that the data will always be ordered unless you specify.
 For instance, returning any of Sonny-Tonny-Ronny, Tonny-Sonny-Ronny, Ronny-Tonny-Sonny for "SELECT * FROM PERSON" statement is practically not wrong.
 Read about [ORDER BY](https://www.sqlitetutorial.net/sqlite-order-by/) SQL command to learn how to specify the order of the data.
-This is the reason why I recommend using Cursor.

 You can also get a specific row using `fetchRow(index)`:
 ```java